-Versioning must be expressed using the format M.n.o.p where M is the most significant field and subsequent fields have decreasing significance in left-to-right order.
+Versioning must be expressed using the format M.n.o.p where M is the most significant field and fields n, o, and p have decreasing significance in left-to-right order.
 The o and p fields are not used in some applications.